 As an amateur radio operator, I cannot and do not support the ARRL's

-attempt to remove a requirement that is simply good engineering practice and
+an attempt to remove a requirement that is simply good engineering

-amateurs in a way that could cause widespread, massive disruption of
+particular) by amateurs in a way that could cause widespread, massive

-personal and enterprise networks over large areas (imagine blanketing an
+disruption of personal and enterprise networks over large areas (imagine

-entire metro area with a single "LAN" from a high site at exceedingly high
+blanketing an entire metro area with a single "LAN" from a high site at

 The ARRL proposal is unnecessary and deserves our opposition.